Eugene Schuyler

 Eugene Schuyler (February 26, 1840 – July 16, 1890) was a nineteenth-century American scholar, writer, explorer and diplomat.
-Schuyler was one of the first three Americans to earn a Ph.D. from an American university; and the first American translator of Ivan Turgenev and Lev Tolstoi.
+Schuyler was one of the first three Americans to earn a Ph.D. from an American university; and the first American translator of Ivan Turgenev and Leo Tolstoy.
 He was the first American diplomat to visit Russian Central Asia, and as American Consul General in Istanbul he played a key role in publicizing Turkish atrocities in Bulgaria in 1876 during the April Uprising.
 He was the first American Minister to Romania and Serbia, and U.S. Minister to Greece.

 Early life

 Schuyler was born in Ithaca, New York, on February 26, 1840.
 He was the son of Matilda (née Scribner) Schuyler and George W. Schuyler, a drugstore owner in Ithaca, New York, who later was elected New York State Treasurer and served as a member of the New York State Assembly.
 Schuyler's siblings included Walter S. Schuyler, a U.S. Army brigadier general.
+His sister Martha was the mother of Major General Walter S. Grant.

 His father's ancestors, of Dutch descent, included Philip Schuyler, a general in George Washington's army and a U.S. Senator.
 His mother was the half-sister of Charles Scribner, the founder of the famous American publishing house.

 At the age of fifteen, Schuyler entered Yale College, where he studied languages, literature and philosophy.
 He graduated with honors in 1859 and was a member of Skull and Bones.
-He became one of the first graduate students at Yale, and in 1861, he and two other students were the first Americans to receive Ph.D.s from an American university.
+In 1861, Schuyler earned a PhD in psychology and philosophy at Yale, and in doing, along with Arthur Williams Wright and James Morris Whiton, became the first Americans to earn the PhD degree from an American university.
+The topic of his dissertation is up for debate, though one theory is that it was titled "Wedgwood on English Philology," later published in Bibliotheca Sacra in 1862.

 In 1860, Schuyler became an assistant to Noah Porter, a prominent linguistician and literary figure, in the revision of Webster's Dictionary, the first dictionary of American English.
 In 1862, Schuyler began to study law at Yale Law School, and received his law degree, in 1863, from Columbia Law School.
 He began practicing law in New York, but did not find it very interesting.
 Instead he began to write, becoming a contributor to The Nation magazine.
 He continued to write for The Nation until the end of his life.